ericsonga/APCSAReview/_sources/Unit7-ArrayList/topic-7-5-searching.rst

 .. activecode:: seqSearchList
     :language: java
+    :autograde: unittest

     Here is a linear search using ArrayLists.
 Notice that size() and get(i) is used with ArrayLists instead of length and [i] which are used in arrays.
+Click on the Code Lens button to step through this code in the visualizer.
     ~~~~
     import java.util.*;